dotnet/docfx/docs/docs/table-of-contents.md

 # Table of Contents

-A table of contents (TOC) defines the structure of a docset.
+A table of contents (TOC) defines the structure of a set of documents.

 ## YAML TOC